skhabiri/skhabiri.github.io/_posts/2020-11-18-Classification-of-Imbalanced-Dataset-provided-by-Bridges-to-Prosperity-(B2P)-and-FastAPI-Framework-deployment-to-AWS-Elastic-Beanstalk.md

 <img src= "../assets/img/post3/post3_confusion2.png">

-### Deployment of the model on AWS Elastic Beanstalk using FastAPI Framework:
+### Deployment of the model on AWS Elastic Beanstalk using FastAPI Framework

 For the rest of this post we talk about how to create an endpoint for our machine learning model using a production-ready API such as FastAPI and deploy the model on AWS cloud.
 In general there are two different ways to use python web frameworks.
 We can use a full-stack web app with a user interface such as plotly dash that renders html or use a web/micro service as an API that its routes will return JSON data to the JavaScript app.
 This work utilizes the second approach to integrate the machine learning model with frontend web app.